-After the cancellation of Enterprise, J. J. Abrams took over the Star Trek franchise.
-His approach was smart: not to reboot the series, exactly, but to set his new movies in an alternate universe, parallel to the long-established one.
+After the cancellation of Enterprise, Paramount entertained several attempts to restart or to reboot the Star Trek franchise.
+Ultimately, director J. J. Abrams was successful, using a smart new approach — not to reboot the series, exactly, but to set his new movies in an alternate universe, parallel to the long-established one.
 To connect the two, his first film (2009, titled simply Star Trek) featured Spock and a new villain (Nero) plucked from the original timeline after the events of the Next Generation era.
 This provided a symbolic passing of the torch.
 The movie proved the most successful Star Trek film to date at the box office.
 Star Trek was back.

 A sequel, Star Trek into Darkness (also directed by Abrams), followed in 2013.
 Although it performed well at the box office, it was ridiculed by many critics, including Star Trek fans.
 A third film, Star Trek Beyond (directed by Justin Lin), followed in 2016.
 Although it was praised as better than the previous film, it performed worse at the box office.

 Leonard Nimoy, who had portrayed Spock in the original series and who played Spock-Prime in the first two films, died between the second and third film.
 Actor Anton Yelchin, who played Checkov in the new continuity, died after filming the third film but before its release.